-- The verbatim records referred to in the preceding rule shall be circulated to delegations as soon as possible, to enable them to send in their corrections to the Secretariat within forty-eight hours. - 2.
-At the end of the session, the verbatim records, duly corrected, shall be distributed to all Member States and Associate Members, and to non-Member States and organizations invited to the session, as provided in Rule 53. - 3.
+- The draft verbatim records referred to in the preceding rule shall be made available to delegations as soon as possible, to enable them to send in their corrections to the Secretariat within fortyeight hours. - 2.
+The verbatim records, duly corrected, shall be distributed to all Member States and Associate Members, and to non-Member States and organizations invited to the session, as provided in Rule 53, before the first ordinary session of the Executive Board of the year in which the next session of the General Conference is held. - 3.
 The sound recordings made of meetings of committees and commissions of the General Conference shall be kept in the archives of the Organization where they may be consulted if necessary.
 Upon request a Member State or Associate Member may obtain a copy of particular recordings, at its own expense.